Democratic supervisors renew call to tap county reserves amid federal cuts

 "This is about smart fiscal governance," Montgomery Steppe said.
 "We're not touching long-term savings for frivolous expenses; we're making sure that when families need us most, we have the tools to respond."

-This follows a nearly-identical proposal in April to unlock a significant portion of reserves which failed, 2-1-1.
+The move follows a nearly identical proposal in April to unlock a significant portion of reserves which failed by a vote of 2-1-1.

 In a statement, Lawson-Remer said the previous vote "wasn't just a procedural setback — it was a choice to tie our hands while Washington walks away from its responsibilities."